Prasad-py/DLH_Project/README.md

 Our replication study found that classifiers trained on the original data consistently performed better than those trained on encoded representations, which is different from the findings of the original DeepMicro paper.
 However, we did find that classifiers trained faster on the learned representations, supporting the second hypothesis.

 Possible explanations for the discrepancy in results include differences in the implementation (PyTorch vs. Keras/TensorFlow) and the need for better tuning of training hyperparameters.
-Future work will focus on implementing missing models, conducting a proper hyperparameter search, and adding new datasets from recent studies.
+The DeepMicro study compares its models to the MetAML study.
+It is likely that differences in the models developed by the two studies resulted in a discrepancy, which was interpreted as the encoded models being superior to the default models.
+Future work will focus on adding new datasets from recent studies, augmenting the current data sets with generative models and developing techniques to find the optimal training parameters for each combination of model type and dataset.

-## Project Video Demonstration
+## Project Video

 https://drive.google.com/drive/u/2/folders/1sulQR6U7-jwWe9gUHLjr473GJ04IxXl8